Dr. Patricia Widener

 Office: DW408 (Davie)

-Teaching: Environmental sociology, global environmental perspectives, global health perspectives, global social change, poverty & society, and sociology of climate & disaster
+Teaching: Climate & environmental justice; environmental sociology; global environmental perspectives; poverty & society, and sociology of climate & disaster

-In the classroom, Professor Widener teaches on poverty, global social change, environmental sociology, and the sociology of climate and disaster.
-She also works with undergraduate students on independent research and inquiry projects and publishes with them on local climate change experiences.
+Professor Widener teaches courses on poverty, global social change, environmental sociology, and the sociology of climate and disaster.
+She works with undergraduate students on independent research and inquiry projects and publishes with them on local climate change experiences.
 She frequently invites students to join her at various community and data-gathering events on issues related to the environment and climate change.

 Widener, P. 2011.
 Oil Injustice: Resisting and Conceding a Pipeline in Ecuador.
 Lanham MD: Rowman & Littlefield.